When the lazy days of summer begin to end, many people’s schedules undergo big changes. Separation anxiety in dogs may start showing.

 When the lazy days of summer begin to end, many people’s schedules undergo big changes.
-Separation anxiety in dogs may start showing.

-When the lazy days of summer begin to come to an end, many people’s schedules undergo big changes.
 While temperatures may still be a little bit summery, many people’s schedules will not.

-For many teachers, students and parents, the beginning of the school year brings about a big change in schedule.
+For many teachers, students, and parents, the school year’s beginning brings about a big schedule change.
 Instead of being at home most of the time, many people will find themselves out of the house more than in recent months.

-For dogs, this change in schedule can be a difficult adjustment.
+For dogs, this schedule change can be a difficult adjustment.
 But there are steps you can take to help prepare your pet for being at home alone more often.
-Following, is a list of things you can do to make the transition more smooth:
+Following is a list of things you can do to make the transition more smooth:

-Leave your dog home alone on a regular basis ahead of time, if possible.
+Leave your dog home alone regularly ahead of time, if possible.
 It doesn’t have to be all day, but your pet should be comfortable being independent for several hours a day, no matter what your schedule.

--Do not leave pets outside when not at home.
+Do not leave pets outside when not at home.
 Most are much happier being indoors, where the family’s familiar scents exist.
-Also, hot or cold temperatures, possible rain or snow, and mischief in the yard are problems that can easily be avoided.
+Also, hot or cold temperatures, possible rain or snow, and mischief in the yard are problems that dogs can easily avoid.

-If your dog is showing signs of separation anxiety, which can be defined as “behavior problems that only exist when you’re not at home,” you may need the help of a professional trainer to alleviate the issue.
-However, by taking the steps listed above, problems can often be avoided before they start.
+If your dog shows signs of separation anxiety, which can be defined as “behavior problems that only exist when you’re not at home,” you may need the help of a professional trainer to alleviate the issue.
+However, by taking the steps listed above, you can often avoid problems before they start.